grannycart/musicforemma/MusicForEmma.md

 they are!
 The lyrics aren't much, but her voice just soars.
 Her secret weapon though was a guy named Giorgio Moroder.
 He was another producer with a gift for turning other people's songs into pop hits.
-Not just ordinary pop hits---if you listen closely, the sounds he creates are complicated and have lots of smaller sounds mushed together to create them.
+Not just ordinary pop hits --- if you listen closely, the sounds he creates are complicated and have lots of smaller sounds mushed together to create them.
 He used more electronics and computers than Brian Eno.
 His stuff sounded more like Kraftwerk.
 Many of the best songs of the disco era